% cat <<eof

 1 1,3,5,7,9,11,13,15,17,19,21,23 * * * local cron/newsup

-This will run my newsup script every two hours, every day.
-The local bit runs the specified command on – you guessed it – the local machine as opposed to an alternate known host, which is another great example of the flexibility found throughout Plan 9.
-After placing newsup into a new $home/bin/rc/cron directory and writing out my feedlist as $home/lib/feeds⁴, I waited a few minutes and then ran news.
-It worked first try – a nice list of articles and git commits to browse along with the joy of knowing that I can now ditch yet another aspect of my non-9 computing.
+This will run my newsup script every two hours every day of the week.
+The local bit runs the specified command on — you guessed it — the local machine as opposed to an alternate known host, which is another great example of the flexibility found throughout the system.
+After placing newsup into a new $home/bin/rc/cron directory and writing out my feedlist[2] as $home/lib/feeds, I waited a few minutes and then ran news.
+It worked first try — a nice list of articles and git commits to browse along with the joy of knowing that I can now ditch yet another aspect of my non‐9 computing.

 Jan.
 2 — A brief story about an eclipse